The Sinus-Ear Connection

 Humidifiers can also help keep sinuses from drying out.
 Sitting in the bathroom with a hot shower running for 15 minutes or so also works for sinus pain.

 • Check the medicine cabinet.
-Try an over-the-counter, non-prescription pain reliever, such as Aleve (naproxen sodium), Tylenol (acetaminophen), or Advil or Motrin (ibuprofen), to ease an earache.
+Try an over-the-counter pain reliever, such as Aleve (naproxen sodium), Tylenol (acetaminophen), or Advil or Motrin (ibuprofen), to ease an earache.

 • Try a decongestant.
 Over-the-counter decongestant tablets or nasal sprays can help sinus blockage.
 That may relieve clogged ears.
 Don't use nasal sprays for more than three days.
 Using them longer can make your nose more stopped up.